friendlybadger/IT-Projects/README.md

 - pip install sqlalchemy

 - python app.py
-- Open your broswer and go to *"http://127.0.0.1:5000"*
+- Open your browser and go to *"http://127.0.0.1:5000"*

 ## MVC_CRUD_REST
-### About the Poject
+### About the Project
 The project MVC_CRUD_REST is a simple Grocery shopping list.
-This porject was made to uses MVC(Model View Controller), REST(Representational State Transfer)Api that uses Aungular and Node to make requests to a MySQL database.
+This project was made to use MVC(Model View Controller), REST(Representational State Transfer)Api that uses Angular and Node to make requests to a MySQL database.

 The web application allows the user to Create,Update,Delete items on to the shopping list.